IISH/geoinfra-restapi/README.md

 This installs node, geoinfra-restapi (code contained in this repository) and postgres/postgis configures these and apache.

+NOTE this also expects a backup file for populating the Postgres database.

 You can then run (as normal user):

 	bin/start_geoinfra_api.sh #start geoinfra API